 *Tax benefit is subject to changes in tax laws.
 Standard T&C Apply

-Knowledge about the transmission of Coronavirus is accumulating every day.
-SARS CoV2 is a respiratory disease and therefore wearing masks is advised to both general public and healthcare workers.
 The severity of the infection is reported to vary from one person to another, while some report very mild systems, while some patients reported facing severe acute respiratory illnesses, and in extreme cases patients had sepsis with organ dysfunction, leading to death.
 On the contrary, there are a few people who are asymptomatic and do not report any symptoms.

 As per the WHO, Coronavirus spread among people through contact routes and respiratory droplets.
 Droplet transmission can take place if a persona is in close contact with the infected person i.e. within 1 meter and gets exposure to potentially infective respiratory droplets via sneezing, coughing, or very close personal contact through nose, mouth, or conjunctivae.
 Here is a guide to effectively use your face masks amid the COVID-19 pandemic.